oanaucs/tutorial_RPCMCI_CCAI24/README.md

 ## License
 The code for RPCMCI (rpcmc.py) was adapted from Tigramite (original authors: Elena Saggioro, Sagar Simha, Matthias Bruhns, Jakob Runge).
-We included functionality for missing data (Authors: Oana Popescu, Wiebke Günther).
+We included functionality for missing data and made parallelization optional (Authors: Oana Popescu, Wiebke Günther).
+This adapted code for RPCMCI is published under the GNU General Public License v3.0.

+The jupyter notebook (tutorial.ipynb) is published under the MIT license.
 This adapted code for RPCMCI is published under the GNU General Public License v3.0.

 The tutorial code (notebook) is published under the MIT license.